MSharp813/IT1025/Lab7/readme.md

+# Executive Summary

+This lab learned about file compression, object oriented programming, and unified modeling language.
+During this lab we compressed files, programmed using object oriented programming in python idle, and used unified modeling language.

 # File Compression

 File compression is used to make an original file smaller.
 The purpose of file compression is to use less desk space.